tuannvm/varuna/docs/cloudflare-deployment.md

 ## Executive Summary

-This guide provides updated deployment strategies for the **Varuna TypeScript multi-agent monitoring system** on Cloudflare infrastructure.
-Based on the improved project structure with environment-specific configurations, comprehensive testing, and deployment scripts, we present three refined approaches with practical implementation steps.
+This guide provides the deployment strategy for migrating the **Varuna TypeScript multi-agent monitoring system** to Cloudflare's serverless infrastructure.
+Based on the improved project structure with environment-specific configurations, comprehensive testing, and deployment scripts, we present a comprehensive migration plan with practical implementation steps.

 > **Status**: Updated for TypeScript implementation with improved folder structure and deployment automation.